Net neutrality is all good and fine; the real problem is elsewhere.

 About Vishal Misra

-Vishal Misra is an Associate Professor in the Department of Computer Science at Columbia University.
+Vishal Misra is a professor in the Department of Computer Science at Columbia University.
 He is credited with inventing live-microblogging at Cricinfo, a company he co-founded while a graduate student at UMass Amherst, thus predating Twitter by 10 years.
 Cricinfo was later acquired by ESPN and is still the world’s most popular sports portal.

 Dr. Misra has received a National Science Foundation CAREER Award, a Department of Energy CAREER Award, and Google and IBM Faculty Awards.
 His research emphasis is on mathematical modeling of networking systems, bridging the gap between practice and analysis.